What's the latest on European travel restrictions?

 Norway

-- All arrivals to Norway need to take a free COVID-19 test upon arrival.
+- All arrivals to Norway will have to take a (free) COVID-19 test upon arrival.

 - If you’re travelling to Norway from a red zone country, you’ll need to have a negative test before you travel in addition to the one upon arrival.